rad-1/swag-labs-cypress-automation/README.md

     ~~~

 ## Included Scripts
-1. To run tests with specific tags, the value of `TAGS` can be replaced with tags found in each test file\
+1. To run tests with specific tags, the value of `tags` can be replaced with tags found in each test file\
 \
 For example, `@smoke` and `@login` are test tags that can be found in the `cypress/e2e/login.cy.js` test file

     ~~~ sh
-    $ npm run cy:tagged --TAGS=@smoke
+    $ npm run cy:tagged --tags=@smoke
     ~~~

 3. To lint your code